tshawnz/VNA_acquisition/README.md

 # VNA_acquisition
+The repo contains:

-Keysight E5061A VNA binary S11 datapoints acquisition for high speed freqeuncy sweep readings
+Keysight E5061A VNA binary S11 datapoints acquisition

 Could be used on other keysight VNA models with the same API

+Copper Mountain R60 VNA S11 datapoints acquisiton

+Could be used on other copper mountain models with the same API